 15. Go Antiquing

 If you're into seeking out the best of antiques, Eureka Springs has plenty of places to satisfy your fancy!
-Eureka West Antiques Market, Castle Antiques at Inspiration Point and Wonderland Antiques are awesome locations where you can easily spend a day antique hunting and finding treasures.
+Eureka West Antiques Market and Wonderland Antiques are awesome locations where you can easily spend a day antique hunting and finding treasures.

 14. Take a Spa Day

 Eureka Springs is famous for putting visitors completely at ease!
 There are several locations around town where you can get service that will make you feel like royalty.
 Try the Palace Hotel and Bath House Spa, the Grand Central Hotel and Spa, the New Moon Spa and Salon or many other great locations for an amazing experience.
 Get pampered from head to toe!